Big Data Platform

 - use the Data Filter and Analysis Parameter views to set/select context variables to filter data and to decide the number of concurrent connections per analysis respectively.

-- In the Context Group Settings view, select from the list the context environment you want to use to run the analysis.
+- In the Context Settings view, select from the list the context environment you want to use to run the analysis.

 Save the analysis and press F6 to execute it.

 The editor switches to the Analysis Results view.When you use the SQL engine, the analysis runs multiple indicators in parallel and results are refreshed in the charts while the analysis is still in progress.Below are the graphics representing the Frequency and Text Statistics for the fullname column.For further information about the Frequency and Text Statistics, see Advanced statistics and Text statistics respectively.Below are the graphics representing the Pattern Frequency and Pattern Low Frequency statistics for the email column.The patterns in the table use a and A to represent the email values.
 Each pattern can have till 30 characters.
-If the total number of characters exceeds 30, the pattern is represented as the following: aaaaaAAAAAaaaaaAAAAAaaaaaAAAAA...<total number of characters>, and you can place your pointer on the pattern in the table to get the original value.For further information about these indicators, see Pattern frequency statistics.Below are the graphics representing the Summary Statistics for the total_sales column.For further information about these indicators, see Summary statistics.And below are the graphics representing the order of magnitude and the Benford's law statistics for the total_sales column.For further information about the Benford's law statistics usually used as an indicator of accounting and expenses fraud in lists or tables, see Fraud Detection.
+If the total number of characters exceeds 30, the pattern is represented as the following: aaaaaAAAAAaaaaaAAAAAaaaaaAAAAA...<total number of characters>, and you can place your pointer on the pattern in the table to get the original value.For further information about these indicators, see Pattern frequency statistics.Below are the graphics representing the Summary Statistics for the total_sales column.For further information about these indicators, see Summary statistics.Below are the graphics representing the Benford's law statistics for the total_sales column.For further information about the Benford's law statistics usually used as an indicator of accounting and expenses fraud in lists or tables, see Fraud Detection.

 When you select the Java engine, the system will look for Java regular expressions first, if none is found, it looks for SQL regular expressions.